developmentseed/gfts/README.md

 The site will automatically refresh since it is bundled with livereload.

 ## Map style
-The map style being used is the `GFTS PC basemap` in the Devseed account.
+The map style being used is in the Devseed account.
 Update it through mapbox studio and publish to change it.